David-OConnor/pyflow/README.md

 `Conda` addresses these problems elegantly, but maintains a separate repository of binaries from `PyPi`.
 If all packages you need are available on `Conda`, it may be the best solution.
-If not, it requires falling back to `Pip`, which means using two separate package managers, and eschewing the benefits of a modern workflow.
+If not, it requires falling back to `Pip`, which means using two separate package managers.

 When building and deploying packages, a set of degenerate files are traditionally used: `setup.py`, `setup.cfg`, and `MANIFEST.in`.
 We use